rohitgirdhar/esvm_matching/README.md

 >> esvm_compile
 ```

+# Quick Guide for SIGGRAPH Asia paper

-## Download query and negative images from the [project website](http://graphics.cs.cmu.edu/projects/crossDomainMatching/).
+# Download query and negative images from the [project website](http://graphics.cs.cmu.edu/projects/crossDomainMatching/).

-## Demo: Training exemplar-SVM for one image
+# Demo: Training exemplar-SVM for one image
 See the demo walk-through [tutorial/esvm_demo_single_exemplar_training.html](http://graphics.cs.cmu.edu/projects/crossDomainMatching/tutorial/esvm_demo_single_exemplar_training.html) for step-by-step instructions on training Exemplar-SVMs on single images.

-## Demo: Example of applying models to a single image or a set of images
+# Demo: Example of applying models to a single image or a set of images
 See the demo walk-through [tutorial/esvm_demo_apply.html](http://people.csail.mit.edu/tomasz/exemplarsvm/tutorial/esvm_demo_apply.html) for a step-by-step tutorial on applying Exemplar-SVMs to images.
 Or you can just run the demo:
 ``` sh
 >> esvm_demo_apply;
 ```

+# Quick Guide for ICCV paper for PASCAL Object Detection Task

 ## Download and load pre-trained VOC2007 model(s)
 ``` sh